 On either side of the saints are believed to be the donors of the Ghent Altarpiece, Jodocus Vijd and his wife, Isabel Borluut.

-The van Eyck Altarpiece is known for its minutely realistic depiction of every detail, reminding us that both van Eycks trained as miniaturists.
+The van Eyck Altarpiece is known for its minutely realistic depiction of every detail, reminding us that both Hubert and Jan van Eyck trained as miniaturists.

 As the late Thomas Hoving noted in Greatest Works of Art of Western Civilization,